 Trainees will spend their time training in a minimum of 2 different schools.
-Currently trainees spend their first term at their employing school, they will then go to another school for half a term in Spring (different age range) and return to their employing school in the Summer.
+Currently trainees spend their first term at their employing school.
+Following this, they will then go to another school for half a term in Spring (different age range) and return to their employing school in the Summer.

 Trainees spend most of their time in school.
 4 days are spent in school and 1 day, usually a Friday, is spent at SCITTELS for training.